cloudmesh-community/book/chapters/pi/slurm.md

 # Slurm

-This may be inspiering
+This may be inspiring

 * <https://github.com/ajdecon/ansible-pi-cluster/blob/master/README.md>

-Instalation
+Installation
 -----------

 provide a information